 Perhaps an employee always take sickness leave around the beginning or end of the month, so it may be that monthly reports or end of month deadlines on top of their day-to-day workload are causing them too much stress.
 Again, noticing this possible pattern and gently asking the employee about it, may reveal how they are feeling so that steps can be taken to help – alleviating the employee’s stress and helping to reduce the number of times they are absent from work.

-Consider your personal development and that of others for better communication
+3. Consider professional development for better communication

 As with the above scenario, sometimes honest and personal conversations may be needed with members of staff to understand how they are feeling, or if they are dealing with situations that are causing them to be absent from work more frequently.